eranhermush/Tau-project/README.md

 The project supports various hash functions, and an enumeration over data collected from attacks of the SAE protocol password-to-element functions as is presented in https://eprint.iacr.org/2019/383.
 The code also includes an implementation of the necessary parts of these functions.
+These implementations are in the Worker directory, under files with prefixes such as ecc/ffc/sae/kdf .

 ---------------------------------------------------------------------------------------------------------